kevzhere/Udacity-neighborhood-map/neighborhood-map/README.md

 2. run npm install to install dependencies
 3. run npm start to run the app
 4. To run the app in production build use npm run build

 ## Others Information
 Service worker is automatically created with create-react-app and will only run in production build.
+This project was build ontop of a tutorial by Elharony on youtube.